friday/ulauncher-clipboard/README.md

 From Ulauncher's preferences you can change the keyword and the clipboard manager to use, number of results to be shown.

 If you want to use [GPaste](https://github.com/Keruspe/GPaste/) or [CopyQ](https://github.com/hluk/CopyQ), you have to install them.
-If you haven't.
-[Clipster](https://github.com/mrichar1/clipster) will be downloaded automatically.
+Unlike the other options [Clipster](https://github.com/mrichar1/clipster) will be downloaded automatically and is used as the fallback in "Auto" mode if you don't have any of the others.

 ### Copy hook